 Another powerful feature of MATLAB is its plotting ability.
 MATLAB can create a multitude of graphs, such as line graphs, bar graphs, contour graphs, 3D graphs and weather maps.
 MATLAB can also create movies, which are a series of graphs shown sequentially.

+The surf function is used to create a 3D surface plot.
 Both of the graphs represent the same data.
 The X and Y represent the coordinates and the Z data represents the height at each point.
-The color of the graph is determined by the height
+The color of the graph is determined by the height.

 Another plotting technique in MATLAB is animating movies.
 Essentially, a movie in MATLAB is just a sequence of plots shown sequentially and quickly.
 Let’s make a movie of the distances each ball travels.
 To do this, we need to create a plot for each time point and store those graphs in a variable.